 When we read the Fall of Freddie the Leaf 一片叶子落下来, we used real leaves to talk about the characters in the book and how life changes with seasons.

 Collecting a variety of leaves is also helpful for bringing books to life!

 Related books: Chinese and English Books About Trees and Autumn!

 This activity is the perfect combination of nature, art, recess, and Chinese learning!

-We collected leaves from the park, discussed Autumn in Chinese, and traced the leaves with paint around important Chinese characters.
+We collected leaves from the park and discussed autumn season in Chinese.
+Then my daughter traced the leaves with paint around important Chinese characters.

 Related: For details on how we incorporated spontaneous learning into a regular day, please read Autumn Leaf Painting & Chinese Literacy.